Simple Communication: Model

+Scores can be continuous or discrete mappings from $\reals^2$ to $\reals$.
+When the set $[s(\theta'),s(\theta)]\cap s(\Theta)$ is an interval, the IVP guarantees the familiar Intermediate Value Theorem holds along every curve connecting $\theta$ and $\theta'$.
+When the set $[s(\theta'),s(\theta)]\cap s(\Theta)$ is discrete, the IVP requires that when moving from $\theta'$ to $\theta$, the score does not ``jump'' over any message.
+As an illustration of the latter case, consider nutritional labels, which map continuous variables — such as grams of sugar and fats — into discrete grades, say A through F. The property ensures that marginal differences in the sugar or fats cannot result in difference of more than one grade.
+We regard the IVP as a minimal requirement ensuring that the score reflects the underlying state.

-These examples show that scores can take many different forms.
-In particular, they can be continuous functions or take discrete values.
-The score also need not be increasing or decreasing in any dimension.
-The last example shows a score that measures the distance between the state and a point $(c_1,c_2)$ on the plane.
-If the state $\theta$ represents political positions along two dimensions, this score can be interpreted as a measure of extremism where $(c_1,c_2)$ would be the political center.
+Scores can take many forms.
+All continuous mappings from $\reals^2$ to $\reals$ are scores, but scores can also be discrete.
+Examples of scores include: \begin{itemize} \item $s(\theta)=\beta_1\theta_1+\beta_2\theta_2;$ \item $ s(\theta)= $; \item $s(\theta)=\sqrt{(\theta_1-c_1)^2+(\theta_2-c_2)^2}.$ \end{itemize} These examples illustrate the flexibility of scores: while the first example is continuous and monotone in each dimension, the second is non-continuous and the third is not monotone in any dimension.
+The last example measures the distance between the state and a point $(c_1,c_2)$.
+If the state represents political positions along two dimensions, this score can be interpreted as a measure of extremism where $(c_1,c_2)$ would be the political center.